International Cooperation in Pharmaceuticals - Key documents

-Finally, the EMEA and FDA agreed recently on an implementation work plan for veterinary medicinal products regulation and also agreed on a process for offering parallel scientific advice to veterinary medicinal products manufacturers that wish to receive such advice simultaneously from the FDA and EMEA.
+Finally, the EMA and FDA agreed recently on an implementation work plan for veterinary medicinal products regulation and also agreed on a process for offering parallel scientific advice to veterinary medicinal products manufacturers that wish to receive such advice simultaneously from the FDA and EMA.

-MRA EU-Switzerland, chapter 15 on medicinal products GMP and batch certification;
+MRA EU-Switzerland, chapter 15 on medicinal products GMP and batch certification - Revised "explanatory notes".